rkiman/wdwarfdate/docs/source/index.rst

 - :data:`initial_mass` Median values of initial mass distribution, meaning the mass of the progenitor
 - :data:`final_mass` Median values of final mass distribution, meaning the mass of the white dwarf

-When estimate these parameters using :math:`\texttt{wdwarfdate}`, it outputs several plot which are useful to visualize the results.
-For a detailed description of the output plots, see the Tutorials in this documentation.

 ..
 User Guide
 .. ----------